scipp/scipp/docs/reference/developer/getting-started.rst

 --------------

 As big parts of Scipp are written in C++, we use CMake for building.
-The assumes you will end up with a directory structure similar to the following.
+This assumes you will end up with a directory structure similar to the following.
 If you want something different be sure to modify paths as appropriate:

 .. code-block::